 - 1. All vehicles parked on the campus by faculty, staff, or students must be registered with the College.
-Vehicles may be registered during registration or any time in the Lee Building or F. Dianne Honeycutt Center. - 2.
+Vehicles may be registered during registration or any time in the Student Services office in the Lee Building. - 2.
 Registration of a vehicle does not guarantee or reserve a parking space. - 3.
-All vehicles must be parked in designated spaces only. - 4.
-Parking permits must be displayed on the rear view mirror of vehicles. - 5.
-Restricted parking spaces are clearly designated and include: - a) Handicapped parking spaces: Use of these spaces requires a state-issued handicapped permit and can only be used by the person assigned the tag.
+All vehicles may be parked in designated spaces only. - 4.
+Parking permits must be displayed on the vehicles. - 5.
+Restricted parking spaces are clearly designated and include: - a.
+Handicapped parking spaces: Use of these spaces requires a state-issued handicapped permits and can only be used by the person assigned the tag. - b.
+Visitor spaces: Use of these spaces is intended for college visitors and may not be used by faculty, staff, or students. - c.
+Fire lanes: Parking is not allowed in any space marked with yellow stripes, in order to allow access for emergency vehicles. - d.
+Other restricted spaces: These spaces throughout the campus are designated and marked for specific purposes or personnel. - 6.
+The Hamlet City Police will enforce the usage of all restricted parking spaces, as authorized by Hamlet City Ordinance and State Law. - 7.
+Parking in restricted parking spaces other than handicapped spaces will result in a citation from the Hamlet City Police and a \$25 fine.
+Parking in handicapped spaces may result in a fine of up to \$250.
+Failure to pay the fine may result in criminal prosecution.
+Students will not be provided transcripts, allowed to register for classes, or to graduate until all fines are paid in full. - 8.
+The College may require a vehicle to be towed at the owner's expense if: - a.
+The vehicle is parked in a fire lane and the owner cannot be identified to have it move - b.
+The owner of the vehicle refuses to move it from a restricted parking space. - c.
+A vehicle is left unattended, without authorization, for 24 hours or longer.

-- b) Fire lanes: Parking is not allowed in any space marked with yellow stripes, in order to allow access for emergency vehicles. - c) Other restricted spaces: These spaces throughout the campus are designated and marked for specific purposes, events, or personnel. - 6.
-The Police will enforce the usage of all restricted parking spaces, as authorized by City Ordinance and State Law. - 7.
-Parking in restricted parking spaces can result in a citation from the Police and a possible fine. - 8.
-The College may require a vehicle to be towed at the owner's expense if: - a) The vehicle is parked in a fire lane and the owner cannot be identified to have it moved. - b) The owner of the vehicle refuses to move it from a restricted parking space. - c) A vehicle is left unattended, without authorization, for 24 hours or longer. - 9.
-Driving in restricted areas is prohibited, except upon approval of the Director of Facility Services or presidential designee. - 10.
-Richmond Community College assumes no responsibility for damage or theft to any vehicle or its contents while it is operated, parked, or towed.
+- 9. Driving off roads and parking lots is prohibited, except upon approval of the Director of Facility Services or the Vice President for Administrative Services. - 10.Richmond Community College assumes no responsibility for damage or theft to any vehicle or its contents while it is operated, parked, or towed.